jnozzi/cocoadev.com/SiteContent/General/NSKeyedArchiverFormat.markdown

 ----

-Raise your hand if you didn't realize plist editor could read binary plists. ''raises hand''
+Raise your hand if you didn't realize plist editor could read binary plists. *raises hand*